There is a huge difference in who will rank for local results on Google coming your way.

 Note that if this program is not available in your area yet and that you monitor availability, you could get a jump on the competition by being one of the first.
-Be sure that your online reviews look good, as its a factor in determining the position you rank or would be displayed.
+Be sure that you're using reputation management software to make your reviews look good, as its a factor in determining the position you rank or would be displayed.
 If dealing with reputation issues, be sure to see our article on responding to negative reviews for more insight.

 Update: the program has expanded to 17 US cities with plans to be in 30 cities by year-end (Oct.31, 2017)